macicchino/Food_Insecurity/README.md

 An Emergency meeting was required prior to the sixth meeting/submission day meeting during which the first Machine learning model was reviewed and an extra food insecurity dataset from 2017 to 2019 was retrieved to compare the model which would run on data from 2011 to 2016.
 Visualizations were also reviewed and suggestions were made.

-Team 6 met agin on the submission day of Deliverable to review the Machine learning models proposed, the visualizations and powerpoint presentations.
+Team 6 met again on submission day of the second Deliverable to review the Machine learning models proposed, the visualizations and powerpoint presentations.
 Team members split tasks in order to get the github cleaned up and files and folders organized for submission.

 Below, we shall outline and delve into the various elements of the Food Insecurity Project.